Skip to main content

 Article 6 — Intellectual Property

 You retain ownership of Customer Data.
-STET owns all rights in its software, algorithms, and interfaces.
-You receive a limited, non-exclusive, revocable license to use STET during your subscription.
+STET and its licensors exclusively own all rights, title, and interest in its software, algorithms, user interfaces, documentation, and the matching engine logic.
+You receive a limited, non-exclusive, non-transferable, revocable license to use STET solely for your internal business reconciliation workflows during an active subscription.

 Article 7 — Warranties & Disclaimers

 THE SERVICE IS PROVIDED "AS IS" AND "AS AVAILABLE."
-STET DISCLAIMS ALL WARRANTIES INCLUDING MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND ACCURACY OF RESULTS.
+STET EXPRESSLY DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, AND ABSOLUTE ACCURACY OF RESULTS.

-STET DOES NOT PROVIDE AND NOTHING IN THE SERVICE CONSTITUTES AN AUDIT OPINION, ATTESTATION, ASSURANCE, OR CERTIFICATION UNDER ANY AUDITING STANDARD OR REGULATORY FRAMEWORK.
+STET DOES NOT PROVIDE AND NOTHING IN THE SERVICE CONSTITUTES AN AUDIT OPINION, ATTESTATION, ASSURANCE, ACCOUNTING, OR LEGAL CERTIFICATION UNDER ANY AUDITING STANDARD OR REGULATORY FRAMEWORK.

-USE OF THE SERVICE DOES NOT IMPLY REGULATORY APPROVAL, CERTIFICATION, OR ENDORSEMENT.
+USE OF THE SERVICE DOES NOT IMPLY, NOR CLAIM, REGULATORY APPROVAL, CERTIFICATION, OR ENDORSEMENT BY ANY GOVERNING BODY (e.g., SEC, FCA, FINRA, PCAOB).

-STET's total aggregate liability is capped at the greater of: (a) fees paid in the 12 months preceding the claim; or (b) $100 for Free Plan users.
+STET's total aggregate cumulative liability to you for any and all claims shall be strictly and absolutely capped at the greater of: (a) the total fees paid by you to STET in the three (3) months immediately preceding the claim; or (b) One Hundred U.S. Dollars ($100.00).

 Article 10 — Assumption of Risk

-• Using STET for high-stakes decisions, regulatory filings, M&A transactions, or legal proceedings
+• Using STET for high-stakes decisions, statutory financial audits, SEC regulatory filings, M&A transactions, or legal proceedings.

-• Reliance on Audit Results without independent verification by qualified professionals
+• Using Audit Results without independent, item-by-item verification by your qualified human professionals.

 Article 11 — No Fiduciary Duty

-STET owes no fiduciary duty.
-The relationship is purely contractual for software services.
-STET is not an auditor, accountant, financial advisor, lawyer, or fiduciary.
+STET owes no legal, accounting, or formal fiduciary duty.
+The relationship is purely contractual for self-service software provision.
+STET is a software tool, not an auditor, accountant, or financial advisor.

 Article 12 — AI and Machine Learning

 STET's semantic matching uses a pre-trained, frozen AI model that produces probabilistic outputs.
-AI outputs may generate false positives or false negatives.
-They require human judgment to interpret.
-They are provided "as is" without warranty of accuracy.
+AI outputs inherently may generate false positives or false negatives.
+They require mandatory human judgment to interpret and verify.
+They are provided "as is" without any warranty of accuracy or completeness.

-You assume full responsibility for reviewing all AI-assisted outputs before reliance.
+You assume full liability for reviewing and verifying all AI-assisted outputs before reliance.

 Article 14 — Amendments